microsoft/MOFDiff/README.md

 - How was MOFDiff evaluated?
 What metrics are used to measure performance?
   - MOFDiff was evaluated on the validity and novelty of the MOF structures sampled from MOFDiff.
 Additionally, structures optimized for CO2 adsorption were evaluated based on their simulated CO2 adsorption performance.
 - What are the limitations of MOFDiff?
 How can users minimize the impact of MOFDiff’s limitations when using the system?
+  - The provided pretrained models are specific to the BW-DB dataset.
+  - While MOFDiff may in principle be trained on arbitrary datasets of MOF structures, it has been minimally tested in this capacity.
+We enable users to train additional models for research purposes.
+Please see the training instructions and associated publication above.
   - MOFDiff has not been tested by real-world experiments to see if the MOF structures it samples are achievable.
-MOFDiff should be used for research purposes only.
+  - MOFDiff should be used for research purposes only.
 - What operational factors and settings allow for effective and responsible use of MOFDiff?
   - MOFDiff should be used for research purposes only.